vishalsunder/vishalsunder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate in the [Speech and Language Technologies Lab](https://osu-slatelab.github.io/) at the Ohio State University.
 I am advised by [Dr. Eric Fosler-Lussier](https://efosler.github.io/).
-My research interest is End-to-End Spoken Language Understanding in Dialog Systems.
+My research interests are Automatic Speech Recognition (ASR), End-to-End Spoken Language Understanding (SLU) and Text-to-Speech (TTS) models.
 I have over six years of research experience in Machine Learning in industry and academia.

 ### News: